wirshingh/getorganelle-hydra-loop/README.md

-# getorganelle-on-hydra-loop
+# Run getorganelle on hydra using a loop
-Run getorganelle on hydra using a loop
+This scritp will run getorganelle in hydra using trimmed raw reads in a loop.